OctopusDeploy/docs/docs/administration/security/http-security-headers.md

 The Octopus portal does not support this header.

-## Octopus Server Communications Port
+## Octopus Server communications port

 The Octopus Server listens on a port (usually 10943) for connections from polling Tentacles.
 It uses a [custom communications protocol](/docs/administration/security/octopus-tentacle-communication/index.md) with self signed certificates, and shows a diagnostics page when accessed via a web browser.